kunle123-ui/kunle/Local-Environment.md

 > already have a `config.ini` file ready to use, run `nodeos` and then close it immediately with <kbd>Ctrl-C</kbd>.
 A default configuration (`config.ini`) will have been created in the config folder.
 Edit the `config.ini` file, adding/updating the following settings to the defaults already in place:
 >
 > ```
->    # Load the testnet genesis state, which creates some initial block producers with the default key
->    genesis-json = /path/to/eos/source/genesis.json
 >    # Enable production on a stale chain, since a single-node test chain is pretty much always stale
 >    enable-stale-production = true
 >    # Enable block production with the testnet producers